Sage-Bionetworks-Workflows/eks-stack/modules/signoz/README.md

 source Application Performance Monitoring (APM) & Observability tool.

 ## Initial setup

-After this module is deployed to the kubernetes cluster the accounts in the service need to be manually set up.
-This is only available with an enterprise license of this service.
-Additionally, any dashboards need to be created within the cluster.
+- Accounts in SigNoz need to be manually set up (SSO is only available in the enterprise version)
+- 120 months for "Total Retention Period" and 1 month for "Move to S3" settings should be set
+- Any dashboards need to be copied or set up
+- Alert channels (Email/Slack) need to be set

 ## Setting up SMTP for alertmanager
 Alertmanager is an additional tool that is deployed to the kubernetes cluster that